amamitpandey/tuts/java_sb_questions_Set2.md

 Interview questions:
 Core Java:
--	What are OOPS principals
 -	Difference between Encapsulation & Abstraction
 -	What’s method hiding
 -	Different types of Polymorphism
--	What’s Marker Interface & usage?
-Mention some examples
 -	What’s Closeable Interface and usage.
 -	Can you change state of an object referenced by a final : yes,var is fix but obj can caontain dynamic value
 -	Java parameters are passed by value or reference : passed by value but use referrance to pass